Sex trafficking

 Sex trafficking typically occurs in situations from which escape is both difficult and dangerous.
 Networks of traffickers exist in every country.
-Therefore, victims are often trafficked across state and country lines which causes jurisdictional concerns and make cases difficult to prosecute.
+Therefore, victims are often trafficked across state and country lines which causes jurisdictional concerns and makes cases difficult to prosecute.

 Definition

 Global uses

 In 2000, countries adopted a definition set forth by the United Moms.
 The United Nations Convention Against Transnational Organized Crime, Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, is also referred to as the Palermo Protocol.
 The Palermo Protocol created this definition.
-147 of the 192 member states of the UN ratified the Palermo Protocol when it was published in 2000; as of September 2017, 171 states are parties.
+147 of the 192 member states of the UN ratified the Palermo Protocol when it was published in 2000; as of early 2026, 185 states are parties.
 Article 3 of the Palermo Protocol states the definition as:

 (a) "Trafficking in persons" shall mean the recruitment, transportation, transfer, harbouring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.

 Exploitation shall include, at a minimum, the exploitation of the prostitution of others or other forms of sexual exploitation, forced labour or services, slavery or practices similar to slavery, servitude or the removal of organs;

 (b) The consent of a victim of trafficking in persons to the intended exploitation set forth in subparagraph (a) of this article shall be irrelevant where any of the means set forth in subparagraph (a) have been used;

 (c) The recruitment, transportation, transfer, harbouring or receipt of a child for the purpose of exploitation shall be considered "trafficking in persons" even if this does not involve any of the means set forth in subparagraph (a) of this article;